Creating the perfect pulled pork to enjoy with friends and family takes time and effort.

 So long as you don’t open the cooler, you can keep your pulled pork in this way for up to four hours.

-How Long Is Pulled Pork Good for in the Fridge?
+How Long Does Pulled Pork Last in the Fridge

 To keep your delicious leftover pulled pork to eat later, allow it to reach room temperature and refrigerate.

 The USDA gives guidelines on storing pulled pork in the fridge.

 According to these guidelines, you can refrigerate cooked pulled pork for three to four days, so long as it is in a tightly sealed container and kept at 40°F (4.4°C) or below.